 Once you have identified search terms try putting them in quotes.
 This will greatly improve the specificity of your searches because it will exclude items that do not include the exact search terms you are looking for.
 What would the individual terms "United" "States" "of" "America" pull up instead of "United States of America"?

 Generic words often introduce a lot of clutter into your search.
 Exact search terms can eliminate the extraneous results.
-This can greatly improve searching for specific people and places that may have a more generic word within the whole term (such as "Donald Trump" or "Salisbury University)"
+This can greatly improve searching for specific people and places that may have a more generic word within the whole term (such as "Donald Trump" instead of Trump or "Salisbury University" instead of Salisbury).

 After you run your search, you can take advantage of the filters on the left side of the page.